New migrant facilities crop up to ease crowding, again

 Projections of arrivals threatened to strain the system and should have prompted officials to hit pause, considering the time it takes to get licensed shelters up and running, Hayes said.

-It took longer than usual after protests in 2018 and 2019 turned the public against Health and Human Services, Hayes said, referring to demonstrations outside facilities that housed migrant children separated from their parents under Trump’s “zero tolerance” policy.
+It took longer than usual after protests in 2018 and 2019 outside facilities that housed migrant children who were separated from their parents under Trump’s “zero tolerance” policy turned the public against Health and Human Services, Hayes said.

 “We had Democrats, state and local officials who didn’t want to cooperate because in their minds they had bought into this idea that kids were in cages in HHS,” Hayes said.